polyvariant/better-tostring/README.md

 ## What does the plugin actually do?

-1. Only case classes are changed.
+1. Only case classes located directly in `package`s or `object`s are changed.
+Nested classes and classes local to functions are currently ignored.
 2. Only the fields in the first parameter list are shown.
 3. If the class already overrides `toString` *directly*, it's not replaced.